 The original hospital building that opened in 1921 still stands on the Boone Hospital Center campus.
 The Nifong Building is still in use, after being remodeled and expanded several times over the years.
 Plaques from the original building are on display in the lobby of BHC's south tower, opened in 2011.

 In 2011, Boone Hospital Center was inducted into the Boone County Historical Society Hall of Fame, along with the hospital's founder, Dr. Frank Nifong.

 Continuing a tradition

-In the box for 1981, there is a t-shirt, button and other items displaying the hospital’s slogan during that time, “Boone Hospital Center makes me feel good.”
-There is also an old videotape of a hospital commercial where employees release colorful balloons into the air as the song "Up, Up and Away," by the Fifth Dimension, plays in the background.
+The second box, made for the hospital's 60th anniversary, contains a T-shirt, button and other goodies displaying the hospital’s slogan from 1981, “Boone Hospital Center makes me feel good.”
+There's also an old videotape of a hospital commercial, where employees release colorful balloons into the air while the Fifth Dimension's "Up, Up and Away" plays in the background.

-The time capsule was opened again in 1996.
-That year, employees added a box with memorabilia from the 75th anniversary celebration, such as a hospital coffee mug and a VHS tape showing media coverage.
-Also included is a floppy disc with the hospital's simple, but informative, www.boone.org website.
+In 1996, the time capsule was opened so employees could add a box of memorabilia from the hospital's 75th anniversary celebration, including a hospital coffee mug and VHS tape of media coverage.
+An enclosed floppy disk contains files for the hospital's first, simple, but informative website at boone.org.

 In 2011, the hospital added a new box to the time capsule, emphasizing the role of technology in health care.
 This part of the time capsule includes a cell phone, pager, Vocera badge and photos of the hospital’s da Vinci surgical robot.
 There are also pictures of Boone Hospital staff working through the 2011 blizzard and rooting for the St. Louis Cardinals during that year's World Series.

 The time capsule, which is on display by the entrance to the hospital's Conference Center, serves as a reminder to our current and future staff of our generations-long tradition of caring.